By Lawrence “Buddy” Martin

 “Have I been so long time with you, and yet hast thou not known Me, Buddy?
 He that hath seen me hath seen the Father; and how sayest thou then, ‘Shew us the Father?’
 Believest thou not that I am in the Father, and the Father in Me…” (John 14:9,10 kjv)

-I became suddenly aware of the divine presence.
+At that very moment I became suddenly aware of the divine presence.
 My childhood prayer of, ‘Now I lay me down to sleep, I pray the Lord my soul to keep’, had become a reality.
 The Lord spoke faith into my heart.
 (Cf. Rom10:17)

 Tears fell on my open Bible.
 Jesus was the very Lord that my mother had taught me to pray to as a child.
 But this time I knew who He really was.
 Jesus is the Christ the Son of the living God.
 Jesus was and is God.